Jiu Jitsu vs MMA – Core Differences in Combat

 Now that you have a grasp of the differences between MMA grappling and BJJ, you may be wondering which system you should train.

 We cover the full scope of MMA grappling for self-defense in this article.
 However, note that grappling off the cage wall and escaping from bad positions under fire from ground-and-pound strikes are vital skills for self-defense as well as MMA.
+There will be times when striking may be the only way off the cage – a skill that is very hard to learn in class.

 Finally, if your goal is to compete in MMA at any level, you must train MMA grappling.
 Whether you want to test your BJJ skills in an MMA fight or want to be a killer knockout artist in professional cage fighting, you cannot neglect your MMA grappling skills.